H3AR7B3A7/BestPractices/Clean Code.md

 An extension of Java that provides first-class support for aspects as modularity constructs.
 Tools and language constructs can be a drawback, but are largely mitigated by annotation-based aspects.

+The ability to write our application's domain logic using simple POJOs decoupled from the architecture helps us separate concerns.
+This separation of concerns allows for more agile development in absence of 'Big Design Up Front'.
+Thinking about design is good, but designing *everything* up front limits the ability to adapt to change.

+The agility provided by a POJO system with modularized concerns allows us to make optimal, just-in-time decisions, based on recent knowledge.
+The complexity of these decisions is also reduced.

+**Standards** make it easier to reuse ideas and components, recruit people with relevant experience, encapsulate good ideas, and write components together.
+However, the process of creating standards can sometimes take too long for industry to wait, and some standards lose touch with the real needs of the adopters they are intended to serve.

+### Domain Specific Languages

+DSL can help code to better reflect a domain experts input.
+Used effectively, they can raise the abstraction level above code idioms and design patterns.

+They allow all levels of abstraction and all domains in the application to be expressed as POJOs, from high-level policy to low-level details.

+## Emergence

 ---